 As I slowly work my way through Charlotte Mason‘s principles, I’m going to call myself out for a little misunderstanding I held for a couple of years.
-When I first learned about Charlotte Mason’s eighth principle, education is a life, I tried to fit it into the context of modern-day education.
+I really appreciate Charlotte Mason’s eighth principle, education is a life, and this is regardless of whether you study in canada, the states, or even Europe.
+So, I tried to fit it into the context of modern-day education.
 I cheapened the richness of Charlotte Mason’s wisdom by explaining it with education buzz words.
 This is how I would have (wrongly) summed up this eighth principle:

 - If we do this right, we’ll raise lifelong learners!
 Education is a life!!